 The Kitimat River is another famous river located about 70km south east of Terrace.
 This river boasts some of the best spring steelhead fishing that northern B.C. has to offer.
 These fish are usually chrome bright and fight like no other.

 The Steelhead House in nestled in the heart of Skeena country and not too far from the Kitimat and Nass watersheds.
 To anglers these rivers are the Holy Grail when it comes to steelhead and salmon fishing.
 Our season begins in March when the steelhead start showing up chrome bright and fresh from the ocean.
-By the first week of May the big springs (Chinook salmon) make their first appearance of the year.
-It is not uncommon to see them exceed 50lbs.
-Runoff is usually in the month of June and then by July you have pinks and sockeye salmon showing up followed by summer run steelhead, coho and chum.
+By the first week of June the big springs (Chinook salmon) make their first appearance of the year.
+It is not uncommon to see them exceed 30lbs.
+Runoff is usually in the months of May and June and then by July you have pinks and sockeye salmon showing up followed by summer run steelhead, coho and chum.
 There are not too many times through the year when you can't wet a line.

 When your here at The Steelhead House you are treated with a level of customer service like no other.